 2 years PG Diploma

 In Canada, MS programmes include more than lectures and tutorials; they typically include field excursions, projects, and group projects.
 Dissertations are required in the majority of master's programmes and account for the bulk of course credit.
-Students choose the top MS institutions in Canada from a selection of degree options.
+Students choose the top MS colleges in Canada from a selection of degree options.
 They must, however, consider other aspects such as programme availability, placement, and rankings, among others.
-The following list covers the most popular Masters degree in Canada:
+The following list covers the most popular degree:

 Master of Science in Software Development